September 22, 2019 /

 Let’s examine the two options.

 1. one of the future spouses is a foreigner living in Italy.

 In addition to the nulla osta, banns of marriage (the so-called “pubblicazioni di Matrimonio”) must be publicized in the Municipality of residence of the Italian or foreigner spouse in the Italian Municipality where they live.

-In this case, banns of marriage do not need to be issued, and the couple will have to swear a declaration and sign an application form provided by the decree of the President November 3, 2000, n.
+In this case, banns of marriage do not need to be made, and the couple will have to swear a declaration and sign an application form provided by the decree of the President November 3, 2000, n.
 396 in which the future spouses declare that there are name no impediment of kinship, affinity, of adoption or affiliation, according to article 87 of the Italian civil code, if the spouses have already contracted a previous marriage and whether the spouses are in the conditions indicated in the articles 85 and 88 of the civil code.